AI-generated

 History

-On June 26, 1986, the SEC denied the request, ruling that Section 6(a)(4) applies only to issuances during an increase of authorized capital stock, and advised Nestle to file for exemption under Section 6(b) and pay the required fee.
+2. The SEC, in a letter dated June 26, 1986, denied the request, ruling the transaction did not fall under Section 6(a)(4) and advised Nestle to file for exemption under Section 6(b) and pay the required fee.

-On July 3, 1987, Nestle filed a petition for review with the Supreme Court, which referred the case to the Court of Appeals.
+4. Nestle filed a petition for review with the Supreme Court, which was referred to the Court of Appeals.

 Facts

-- In February 1983, Nestle increased its authorized capital stock from P300 million (3 million shares) to P600 million (6 million shares) with a par value of P100.00 per share, securing SEC approval and paying a P50,000.00 filing fee.
+• Increase in Authorized Capital Stock: In February 1983, Nestle increased its authorized capital stock from P300 million to P600 million, with SEC approval, and paid a P50,000 filing fee.

-- On December 16, 1983, Nestle's Board of Directors and stockholders approved resolutions authorizing the issuance of 344,500 shares from the previously authorized but unissued capital stock exclusively to San Miguel Corporation (168,800 shares) and Nestle S.A.
-(175,700 shares).
+• Proposed Issuance of Unissued Shares: On December 16, 1983, Nestle's Board and stockholders authorized the issuance of 344,500 shares from the previously authorized but unissued capital stock exclusively to its two principal stockholders, San Miguel Corporation and Nestle S.A.

 Arguments of the Petitioners